pabloppp/CarND-Advanced-Lane-Lines/writeup.md

 - Extract threshold and bird-eye view using `pipeline(img)`
 - Detect the lanes and generate the highlight polygon using `detect_lanes(img)`
 - Unwarp the image from bird-eye to persoecrtive using `warp(img)` using the inverse warp matrix
-- combine the original undistorted image + the highlight polygon with `cv2.addWeighted` to add some transparency and be able to see te road behind.
+- combine the original undistorted image + the highlight polygon with `cv2.addWeighted` to add some transparency and be able to see the road behind.

 This is the result: